 Leaders generally know and follow more recent examples than distant ones.
 This makes sense since the technology and social mores of the near past resemble the present more than those of the distant past.
 However, taking the wrong lessons from the past can lead current decision makers astray.
 Further, the recent past is not always the best guide to present action.

-Continue reading “Learning the Wrong Lessons from War”
+Continue reading “Learning the Right Lessons from Military History”

 We may pity the person following someone who is widely acclaimed in their field.
 But they are doing really important work, and we should thank them.

 A Tennessee democrat who was firmly committed to the Union, Andrew Johnson had a distinguished career as congressman, senator and governor of his state.
 Hoping to send a message of reconciliation to the rebellious South, Lincoln chose Johnson as his vice president in 1864.
 Johnson’s debut on the national stage went poorly, with a rambling and perhaps drunken speech when he assumed office in March 1865.
 Lincoln followed with a masterpiece, his Second Inaugural Address.
 Little did anyone know that in only six weeks, at one of the most crucial times in American history, the rambler would be President.

 A Missouri democrat who came to national prominence investigating fraud, waste and abuse on the Committee of Military Affairs during the Second World War, Harry Truman had earlier served as farmer, haberdasher, judge and US senator.
 With President Franklin Roosevelt in declining health and many expecting that he would not survive his fourth term, the party looked for a vice president who could succeed in the top job.
 Eighty-two days after the Inauguration, Roosevelt lay dead, and Truman took the top job.